Ben-lad/benjaminladegbayeademide/README.md

 - 👋 Hi, I’m @benjaminladegbayeademide
 - 👀 I’m interested in Front-end developer
-- 🌱 I’m currently learning Web3.0, blockchain solidity
+- 🌱 I’m currently learning React and  React native
 - 💞️ I’m looking to collaborate on any website
 - 📫 How to reach me linkdin:https://www.linkedin.com/in/benjamin-ladegbaye-992590247/
 ![](https://img.shields.io/badge/Adroitsoftware-ogba-bootcamp)